 The Group's policy requires the review of individual financial assets that are above materiality thresholds at least annually or more regularly when individual circumstances require.
-Impairment allowances on individually assessed accounts are determined by an evaluation of the incurred loss at statement of financial position date on a case-by-case basis and are applied to all individually significant accounts.
+Impairment allowances on individually assessed accounts are determined by an evaluation of the incurred loss at statement of financial position date on a caseby-case basis and are applied to all individually significant (Thousands of US dollars)

+accounts.
 The assessment normally encompasses collateral held (including re-confirmation of its enforceability) and the anticipated receipts for that individual account.